NA-MIC/ProjectWeek/PW40_2024_GranCanaria/Projects/RunKaapanaOnGkeAndImproveConnectivityOfKaapanaToIdc/README.md

 The next steps would be to try Kaapana with GKE: Therefore,

+1. create a specific LoadBalancer.
+2. resolve occurring issues
+3. create deployment scripts
+4. create multi-node setup (one node with GPU, one node without)
+5. Run GPU tasks on GPU node, rest on CPU node.

 For Kaapana and IDC:
 Come up with a plan and possibilities how to improve the connectivity.